Introduction

 |---|---|---|---|---|

-- Phase 1 (0-3 months): Implement preventive maintenance schedules
+- Phase 1 (0-3 months): Tighten preventive maintenance schedules and failure coding

-- Phase 2 (3-6 months): Install IoT sensors on critical equipment
+- Phase 2 (3-6 months): Add condition-monitoring sensors or inspection routines on critical equipment

-- Stock critical spare parts to reduce downtime
+- Stock critical spare parts to reduce repair delay

 Cost Breakdown Analysis